 Best time to visit this city will be from September to March.

-TIPS– If you are travelling in later part of the year, don’t forget to carry woolen clothes.
+TIPS– If you are traveling in the later part of the year, don’t forget to carry woolen clothes.

-- Ramkot :- It is most frequented religious site in Ayodhya.
+Ramkot:- It is the most frequented religious site in Ayodhya.
 Ramkot is the site of the ancient citadel of Lord Rama which stands on an elevated ground.
-The remains of fort are said to belong to lord Rama’s Kingdom.
-It is visited by the devotees through out the year but during Ram-Navami, it is the main attraction as the festival is celebrated with great enthusiasm.
+The remains of the fort are said to belong to Lord Rama’s Kingdom.
+It is visited by the devotees throughout the year but during Ram-Navami, it is the main attraction as the festival is celebrated with great enthusiasm.

-4. Kanak Bhawan temple :- Kanak Bhawan is a temple gifted to Mata Sita by her mother on her marriage to Lord Rama, and only contains statues of Goddess Sita with Lord Rama.
+Kanak Bhawan Temple:- Kanak Bhawan is a temple gifted to Mata Sita by her mother on her marriage to Lord Rama, and only contains statues of Goddess Sita with Lord Rama.
 It is also known as Sone-Ka -Ghar as it has statues of Sri Ram and Sita bejeweled with gold ornaments.

-***Beside these temples there are various other temples which cannot be missed when in Ayodhya.
-These are Swarg Dwara , Mani Parbat and Sugriv Parbat , Treta Ke Thakur, Birla Temple , Lakshman Ghat, Vijay Raghav Temple etc.
+Besides these temples, there are various other temples which cannot be missed when in Ayodhya.
+These are Swarg Dwara, Mani Parbat, and Sugriv Parbat, Treta Ke Thakur, Birla Temple, Lakshman Ghat, Vijay Raghav Temple etc.

 - Chaturdashkoshi Parikrama – It constitutes of 45kms circular journey.
 It has to be completed in 24 hours time.
 It is observed yearly on the occasion of Akshainaumi.

-- Ram Navmi Mela – Ayodhya, the holy city of the sacred pilgrim centre of Hindus plays host to the Ram Navmi Festival in the month of April.
+- Ram Navmi Mela – Ayodhya, the holy city of the sacred pilgrim center of Hindus plays host to the Ram Navami Festival in the month of April.
 Devotees gather in large numbers to worship and celebrate the Lord at Kanak Bhawan.

-- Ram Lila – Ayodhya is popular for mandali Ram Lila.
-The performance is dialogue – based and presented on a platform stage.
+- Ram Lila – Ayodhya is popular for Mandali Ram Lila.
+The performance is a dialogue – based and presented on a platform stage.
 High standard of performance is complemented by songs and kathak dances and eye-catching décor.